China's Kaisa struggles for relief from bond holders as default risk looms

 Kaisa did not immediately respond to Reuters request for comment.

+Despite the unprecedented funding squeeze caused by the regulatory crackdown on debt accumulation in the sector, some developers are now able to raise fresh credit in the home market.

+Three developers plan to sell bonds in China to raise a combined $2.8 billion, signalling Beijing is marginally easing liquidity strains for the sector.

-(Reporting by Scott Murdoch in Hong Kong and Samuel Shen in Shanghai; Writing by Sumeet Chatterjee)
+(Reporting by Scott Murdoch in Hong Kong and Samuel Shen in Shanghai; Writing by Sumeet Chatterjee Editing by Shri Navaratnam)

 ((sumeet.chatterjee@thomsonreuters.com; +852 3462 7757;))